LCA-CI-fix-benchmark/httpx/docs/compatibility.md

 # Requests Compatibility Guide

-HTTPX aims to be broadly compatible with the `requests` API, although there are a few design differences in places.
+HTTPX aims to be broadly compatible with the `requests` API, although there are a few design differences in laces.

 This documentation outlines places where the API differs...